Hub Help

 Administrative role priorities

 You can assign more than one administrative role to a user.
 Privileges for higher-priority roles replace those for lower-priority ones.
-For example, the Account Admin role is a higher-priority role than the Customer Admin role.
-Therefore, Account Admin privileges are given to a user who is assigned both the Account Admin role and the Customer Admin role.
+For example, the Company Admin role is a higher-priority role than the Customer Admin role.
+Therefore, Company Admin privileges are given to a user who is assigned both the Company Admin role and the Customer Admin role.

-A user with a lower-priorty role cannot edit another user with a higher-priority role.
-For example, a user assigned to the Customer Admin role cannot edit a user assigned to the Account Admin role.
+A user with a lower-priority role cannot edit another user with a higher-priority role.
+For example, a user assigned to the Customer Admin role cannot edit a user assigned to the Company Admin role.

 Administrative roles and customer assignments